bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 Ledger adds these device-specific extensions on top of the common API:

-- `driver.module` accepts one imported Node, browser or React Native transport.
+- `driver.transport` accepts an imported Node, browser or React Native transport.
+- `driver.bitcoinApi` accepts the imported `@ledgerhq/ledger-bitcoin` module.
 - `driver.device` selects a discovered device; when omitted, the transport uses its normal first-device `create()` behavior.
 - `driver.app` optionally checks the open app name and minimum version.